b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 BenTels & Kernigh, *et al.* (2024).
 'Bourne Shell Scripting'.
 English Wikibooks.
 Source: [https://en.wikibooks.org/wiki/Bourne_Shell_Scripting/Print_Version](https://en.wikibooks.org/wiki/Bourne_Shell_Scripting/Print_Version) (accessed: Thursday, February 22, 2024)

+**Fischer Black, *et al.***

+Black, Fischer & Scholes, Myron (1973).
+'The Pricing of Options and Corporate Liabilities' in *The Journal of Political Economy*, Vol. 81, No. 3, May - June, 1973, pp. 637 - 654.

+**Purport**

+The mathematical equation generally held to be first published in this article, by Fischer, *et al.* (1973), though under contention, is directly responsible for amassing more wealth, than any other single artefact of the human intellect and/or imagination.
+The equation, draws on the work of a significant number of people, one notable being Bachelier(?).
+The equation has subsequently become generally known as The Black-Scholes-Merton equation.

 **Travis Booth**

 Booth, Travis (2019).
 'The Linux Command Line: Getting Started with Bash and Shell Scripting'.
 Self-published.